Chart Color Schemes

 AreaSearch assessment of residential development activity positions Doreen - South among the top 25% of areas assessed nationwide

 Doreen - South has seen approximately 83 new homes approved annually over the past five financial years, totalling 418 homes.
-As of FY26, 10 approvals have been recorded.
-On average, around 5.8 new residents arrive per year for each dwelling constructed between FY21 and FY25.
+As of FY-26, 10 approvals have been recorded.
+On average, 5.8 new residents arrive per year for each dwelling constructed between FY-21 and FY-25.

-This indicates a significant lag in supply compared to demand, which typically results in heightened buyer competition and pricing pressures.
-The average construction cost of new properties is $232,000, below the regional average, suggesting more affordable housing options for buyers.
-Compared to Greater Melbourne, Doreen - South has around two-thirds the rate of new dwelling approvals per person, placing it among the 53rd percentile nationally.
+The supply of dwellings is substantially lagging demand, indicating heightened buyer competition and pricing pressures.
+New properties are constructed at an average value of $232,000, which is below the regional average, suggesting more affordable housing options for buyers.
+Compared to Greater Melbourne, Doreen - South has around two-thirds the rate of new dwelling approvals per person and ranks among the 52nd percentile nationally.

-Recent construction comprises 96.0% standalone homes and 4.0% medium and high-density housing, maintaining the area's suburban nature and attracting space-seeking buyers with an average of approximately 303 people per dwelling approval.
-Population forecasts indicate Doreen - South will gain 6,357 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Recent construction comprises 96.0% standalone homes and 4.0% medium and high-density housing, preserving the area's suburban nature and attracting space-seeking buyers.
+With approximately 303 people per dwelling approval, Doreen - South shows a developing market.
+According to AreaSearch quarterly estimates, Doreen - South is forecasted to gain 6,357 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development